Magento 2 plugin interceptor system:

-A class which will intercept and modify the behaviour of a public method is referred to as plugins.
+A class that intercepts and modifies the behavior of a public method is referred to as a plugin.

 • A plugin(interceptor), is a class that modifies the behaviour of public class method by intercepting a method call

-• Intercepting a method call can be done by running code before, after, and around that method call
+• Intercepting a method call can be achieved by executing code before, after, or around that method call.

 • This allows you to substitute or extend the behaviour of original, public methods for any class or interface.